 Process expertise from Paulo

 Paulo takes processing and heat treating Inconel 718 and other superalloys to the next level.
-Now offering HIP services in addition to other leading heat treatments, we maximize the performance of key aerospace and power generation components.
+Now offering HIP services in addition to other leading heat treatments, we maximize the performance of key rocket engine and power generation components.

 All our processes are carried out in cutting-edge heat treating equipment backed by the industry’s most experienced operators and best process control software.
 This combination guarantees your high-performance parts are treated exactly as specified—no errors, no waste.

-In our Comprehensive guide to advanced aerospace thermal processing, you can learn more about how we’re addressing the aerospace industry’s most pressing needs.
+If you want to learn more about innovative heat treating techniques for the space industry, check out our Essential Guide to Thermal Processing for Space and Additive Manufacturing.
 If you’re looking for guidance on processing and heat treating Inconel 718 or other high-performance superalloys, we’re ready to help.